jonnyboy0719/WuffeBot/index.md

 ## WuffeBot - A bot for twitch!

-A simple twitch command that auto bans 181 known bots and has auto ban/timeout and antispam features.
+A simple twitch bot that auto bans 181 known bots and has auto ban/timeout and antispam features.
 Written from scratch because why not!

 ### Commands